i18n-site/rust/kill_port/README.md

 2. It retrieves its own process ID to prevent self-termination.
 3. It uses the `listeners::get_processes_by_port` function to identify all processes currently listening on the specified port.
 4. It iterates through the list of found processes.
-5. For each process that is not the program itself, it uses `nix::sys::signal::kill` to send a `SIGTERM` signal, requesting a graceful shutdown.
+5. For each process that is not the program itself, it uses `nix::sys::signal::kill` to send a `SIGINT` signal (the equivalent of a `Ctrl+C` interrupt), requesting a graceful shutdown.

 This approach ensures that only the target processes are terminated, leaving the calling process unaffected.